Did you know that the primary cause of death in dogs over two years of age is cancer?

 Lawn chemicals, weed killers and herbicides are just as toxic as flea and tick products.
 Dogs and cats are low to the ground and are much more susceptible to these toxins.

 Even cleaners labeled “safe,” “non-toxic” and “green” can contain hazardous ingredients.
 There should be a law against bogus claims, but there isn’t.
 Some companies are willing to bend the truth – because they can.
-Even citrus and pine based cleaners can react with trace levels of ozone air pollution to form ultra-fine particles that penetrate deep into the lungs and formaldehyde, which the U.S. government classifies as a known human carcinogen.
+Even citrus and pine-based cleaners can react with trace levels of ozone air pollution to form ultra-fine particles that penetrate deep into the lungs and formaldehyde, which the US

 The good news is you can make your own inexpensive green cleaning products.
 Click here for some great recipes.

 A growing body of research is implicating early spaying and neutering in increasing cancer rates.
-In a 2002 study, it was established that there was an increased risk of osteosarcoma in both male and female Rottweilers sterilized before the age of one year.
+In a 2002 study, it was established that there was an increased risk of bone sarcoma in both male and female Rottweilers sterilized before the age of one year.

-In another study, it was shown that the risk of bone cancer in sterilized large purebred dogs was twice that of dogs that were not neutered.
+In another study, the risk of bone cancer in sterilized large purebred dogs was twice that of dogs that were not neutered.